diskord-dev/diskord/docs/application_commands.rst

 Just like the traditional commands system, Slash commands also support arguments handling and Diskord provides a pythonic way of handling slash command options.

-Slash commands options are registered using `.slash_option` decorator.
+Slash commands options are registered using :func:`~diskord.slash_option` decorator.

 Example: ::